VoxeLibre/VoxeLibre/README.md

 The following features are incomplete:

 * Trees, biomes, generated structures
+* NPCs
-* Monsters, animals and NPCs
+* Some monsters and animals
 * Some redstone-related things
 * The Nether
 * The End